 Please don’t get me wrong…!!!
 I am not speaking from the perspective of any frustrated and “unaccomplished” classical guitarist…!
 I am speaking from my own personal experience.
 I happen to have quite a few friends on conservatories that remind me of Ana Vidovic’s life experience because they spent literally their whole lives on some different conservatories!
 Later ALMOST ALL OF THEM – TERRIBLY LACK A GENERAL EDUCATION, but before everything – a real-life experience, and wideness of perception of life itself.
 That is, unfortunately, happening to almost all talented children in classical music education.
-The fact that they later literally BEG the hi-school professors to give them the diploma, (to be able to apply for the university diploma after finishing university for music), is the least of problems.
+The fact that they later literally BEG the hi-school professors to give them the diploma, (to be able to apply for the university diploma after finishing music university), is the least of their problems.
 Their lack of education becomes extremely obvious at the time of performance.
 For virtuous master playing at zen level – THE MOST IMPORTANT THING IS NOT JUST BEING EXTREMELY WIDE EDUCATED, (which is an absolute must), BUT – HAVING A BROAD PERCEPTION OF LIFE, AND FINALLY – HAVING WHAT TO SAY – AND THEN ALSO – SPEAK ABOUT IT “THROUGH YOUR PLAYING” TO YOUR AUDIENCE…!

 To properly play some classical guitar music piece, first, you must perfectly know the time period in the cultural sense.
 Second, you must understand the complex social relations in that particular Epoque, and understand for what purpose, and social class of population the piece you are playing was written in the first place.
 Third – you must not just know well the period historically!
 But also – you must understand the harmonic ornaments, that are dependent on what period of music we are taking into consideration.
 Fourth, you must get to know the technical level of produced instruments that was achieved at the time, allowing for those specific melody ornaments to develop in the first place…